carldumas/m6-3-dbs--firebase/__exercises/exercise-2.md

   ...
 ```

-9. Let's use that data to render the info on the current user in the header.
+9. Let's use that data to render the info of the current user in the header.
 10. We should also only show the sign in button if the user is _not_ signed in. (we will know whether or not they are signed in, by whether or not we have data in the appUser object.)

 ```diff